-Education Field Experiences
+Education Field Experiences and Student Teaching

 At Rockhurst University, you will engage in field experiences early and often throughout your academic career.
 As a pre-service teacher in the Department of Education, you will log approximately 20 hours per semester in a variety of urban and suburban schools with diverse populations.

-- The Rockhurst University Office of Field Experiences acknowledges that field observations are a vital and mandatory component of your pre-service teacher program.
-The observations allow you to have direct contact with schools and students throughout your coursework so you are aware of the demands and responsibilities of a classroom teacher and the differences in schools and students prior to student teaching.
+Our Office of Field Experiences acknowledges that field observations are a vital and mandatory component of your pre-service teacher program.
+These observations offer you direct contact with schools and students throughout your coursework so you are aware of the demands and responsibilities of a classroom teacher and the differences in schools and students prior to student teaching.

-After completing a variety of field experiences, students culminate their experience during the 14 credit hour professional student teaching semester.
+After completing a variety of field experiences, students culminate their experience through a 14 credit hour professional student-teaching semester.
 Students are placed in accredited Missouri and Kansas metropolitan area schools.
 Graduate students who are already under contract with an accredited school may complete their professional semester of student teaching while under contract, providing they are teaching in their certification area and grade level.